Analyzing Samples with Linux Perf Tools¶

 sampler.stop();

-/// Export to perf-cpp.data format.
+/// Export the samples in perf.data format.

 sampler.to_perf_file("perf-cpp.data");